-To meet future water demands while reducing our dependence on imported water, the City of San Diego has built the North City Water Reclamation Plant and the South Bay Water Reclamation Plant.
+To meet future water demands while reducing dependence on imported water, the City of San Diego built the North City Water Reclamation Plant and the South Bay Water Reclamation Plant.
 These plants treat wastewater to a level that is approved for irrigation, manufacturing and other non-drinking, or non-potable purposes.
-The North City Plant has the capability to treat 30 million gallons a day and the South Bay Plant can treat 15 million gallons a day.
-Recycled water gives San Diego a dependable, year-round, locally controlled water resource.
+Recycled water gives San Diego a dependable, year-round and locally controlled water resource.

 - Switching to Recycled Water

 - Recycled Water Rate

 - Metropolitan Water District Recycled Water Retrofit Program

 Rules and Regulations

 The California State Water Resources Control Board sets the standards for levels of treatment and types of uses for recycled water.
 These standards are included in the California Code of Regulations, Title 22.